Mental Disorders and Veterans Disability Benefits

 How Does the VA Evaluate Disability from Mental Disorders?

-What Mental Disorders May Qualify for Veterans Disability Benefits?
+What Mental Disorders May Qualify for VA Disability Benefits?

 The VA takes its cue for what mental disorders can be debilitating and what symptoms constitute these disorders from the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-V), of the American Psychiatric Association.